ShakirSofi/shakirsofi.github.io/_pages/about.md

   - /about.html
 ---

-I am Shakir Showkat Sofi, a Ph.D. candidate in Electrical Engineering at KU Leuven, Belgium, working with Prof. Lieven De Lathauwer.
-My research lies at the intersection of computational mathematics, signal processing, and data mining, with a focus on tensor decompositions for data compression, data completion, and their applications in quantum state tomography and spatiotemporal pattern mining.
+I am Shakir Showkat Sofi, a Ph.D. candidate in the Department of Electrical Engineering (ESAT) at KU Leuven, Belgium, working with [Prof. Lieven De Lathauwer](https://www.esat.kuleuven.be/stadius/stadiusincludes/person.php?id=22).
+My research lies at the intersection of computational mathematics, signal processing, and data mining.
+Specifically, my focus is on tensor decompositions for data compression, data completion, and their applications in quantum state tomography and spatiotemporal pattern mining.

-Previously, I earned an M.Sc. in Data Science from the Skolkovo Institute of Science and Technology (Skoltech), Russia, where I completed my thesis under the supervision of Prof. Ivan Oseledets.
-I also hold a B.Tech. in Electrical Engineering from the Islamic University of Science and Technology (IUST), India.
+Previously, I earned an M.Sc. in Data Science from the Skolkovo Institute of Science and Technology (Skoltech) in Russia, where I completed my thesis under the supervision of [Prof. Ivan Oseledets](https://oseledets.github.io/).

-My research is driven by the goal of developing scalable, interpretable, and theoretically grounded machine learning models.
-I am particularly interested in low-rank modeling, tensor-based representation learning, and efficient algorithms for high-dimensional, structured data.
+My research interests are: <br>
+- Tensor methods for AI/ML.
+- Multidimensional data completion and compression.
+- Spatiotemporal pattern mining with applications in traffic flow and climate/weather forecasting.
+- Quantum state tomography.

 Feel free to explore my [publications](https://shakirsofi.github.io/publications), or get in touch via [LinkedIn](https://www.linkedin.com/in/shakir-sofi-203945110) or [GitHub](https://github.com/ShakirSofi).